-Parents can help their children with a down payment without running afoul of the IRS.
+Parents can help their children with a down payment without running afoul of the IRS

 Back when they were feeling flush, many parents helped their children with down payments on their first homes.
-Now some are reluctant to give, worried that they won’t have enough left for their own retirements or that their children may become too dependent on handouts.
+Now, some are reluctant to give, worried that they won’t have enough left for their own retirements or that their children may become too dependent on handouts.

 Fortunately, there’s an alternative to not helping at all: Lend them the cash.
 If you want to help your children (or convince your parents to help you with a down payment), then there are several ways to do so without triggering nasty tax penalties.
 Los Angeles CPA Michael Eisenberg recently helped a father structure a $2,000-a-month loan to his out-of-work son.
 The expectation is that the economy will turn around and the son will get a new job; the documents require him to start paying the loan back in 2011.
 “Make sure everyone is clear on the terms–is it a loan or a gift?”
 Eisenberg says.
 “You’ve got to be clear which way you’re going, or it can ruin the family relationship,” he adds.

 An ambiguous loan can also ruin your relationship with the Internal Revenue Service, which might argue the loan is really a gift, possibly subject to gift tax.
-The key to avoiding either family or tax trouble is to put things in writing and, in most cases, to charge your kids a minimum IRS-set rate of interest.
+The key to avoiding either family or tax trouble is to put things in writing and, in most cases, to charge a minimum IRS-set rate of interest.
 The interest they pay is taxable income to you.

-For November, the IRS minimum interest rates range from 0.7% a year for loans of three years or less to 4% for loans longer than nine years.
+The IRS minimum interest rates range from 0.7% a year for loans of three years or less to 4% for loans longer than nine years.
 On a loan of $20,000, those interest rates fall between $140 to $800 a year.